-The NHTI Campus Safety Department is committed to the safety and well being of all members of the campus community.
-We are providing the following information to enhance your knowledge of what to do in a hostile intruder situation.
+We at the Campus Safety Department are committed to the safety of all members of the campus community.
+We are providing the following information to enhance your knowledge on how you in a Active Shooter situation.

 A situation involving a hostile intruder can change rapidly.
 In addition to being aware of your surroundings and escape routes, thinking about how you will react to a particular situation in advance will help you act more quickly and efficiently should an event occur.